pacs-course/pacs-examples/Examples/src/Derivatives/README.md

 as the 1st derivative of the Nth-1 derivative, and so on recursively until we get to the 1st derivative, where I use a standard two point formula.

 To get a more stable (and accurate) formula for higher order derivatives I alternate backward and forward differences, but you can also use centered formula.
-Howver, beware that the standard three point formula for the second derivative is obtained by choosing the backward or forward alternative, not the centered ones.
+However, beware that the standard three point formula for the second derivative is obtained by choosing the backward or forward alternative, not the centered ones.
 With the algorithm I have implemented a centered second order derivative will use a stencil of five points, not three.

 In this example I also show a use or template lambda for the same purpose.
 Instead of using a template class, here I use a template (automatic) lambda expression!
-Clearly I had to decide wich finite difference to use (centered in this case), but the code is very neat!
+Clearly I had to decide which finite difference to use (centered in this case), but the code is very neat!
 And the use of `if constexpr` allows closing the recursion without need of specialization (but you can do specialization if you prefer).

 ** Note ** The code in this folder may be used by other examples.
 Do `make install` to install it in the right folder.